 Suddenly, without any real explanation, the banner of losers was being held up by “winners”.

-Unfortunately mainstream commentators never got to the point of asking whether “America First” entering the White House could be a coup, which I called out immediately:
+Unfortunately mainstream commentators never got to the point of asking the most important question: whether “America First” entering the White House could be a coup, which I had called out immediately.

 Read that closely because “America First” in 1996 ran a self-avowed Nazi as their candidate and had 0% of the vote.
 Then twenty years later in 2016 they held a parade to empty stands in Washington DC claiming a large support base.

 Want to guess why the Trump family regularly waffled when asked to denounce or distance themselves from David Duke?
 Sadly nobody asked them to denounce or distance themselves from “America First”!

 Whereas in 2000 Trump went out of his way to label Duke a loser (as well being as a Klansman), in 2016 he tried to play around like he never heard of the guy (as horribly mis-reported by Politifact, who fell for the ruse).

 …Trump dodged multiple questions from Tapper asking if he’d disavow the support of white supremacist and former KKK leader David Duke (he would later blame a “bad earpiece” for his noncommittal answers).

 Thus I argue (and have said since that time) that we actually saw a coup in America back in 2016 and these last four years have been little more than an idiotic bumbling attempt by wannabe tinpot dictators to figure out how to close the door on democracy.